Cisco ThousandEyes Enterprise Agent Deployment Guide on Catalyst 9000 Switching Platforms

 There are multiple options for deploying the ThousandEyes Enterprise Agent on the Catalyst 9000 platform.

-Cisco DNA Center
+Cisco Catalyst Center

-Web user interface (WebUI)
+Web User Interface (WebUI)

-Cisco IOS XE command-line interface (CLI)
+Cisco IOS XE Command-Line Interface (CLI)

 YANG model

-Cisco DNA Center
+Cisco Catalyst Center

-Cisco DNA Center is the preferred automation platform for enterprise, since it can minimize the time taken to deploy these agents across multiple locations, helps ensure consistency in deployment, and helps ensure the security of the compute resources throughout the easy-to-use workflow.
+Cisco Catalyst Center is the preferred automation platform for enterprise, since it can minimize the time taken to deploy these agents across multiple locations, helps ensure consistency in deployment, and helps ensure the security of the compute resources throughout the easy-to-use workflow.

-Cisco DNA Center application hosting workflow
+Cisco Catalyst Center application hosting workflow

 Figure 4.

-Cisco DNA Center application hosting workflow
+Cisco Catalyst Center application hosting workflow

-Cisco DNA Center application hosting device selection
+Cisco Catalyst Center application hosting device selection

 Figure 5.

-Cisco DNA Center application hosting device selection
+Cisco Catalyst Center application hosting device selection

-Cisco DNA Center application hosting lifecycle management
+Cisco Catalyst Center application hosting lifecycle management

 Figure 6.

-Cisco DNA Center application hosting lifecycle management
+Cisco Catalyst Center application hosting lifecycle management

 Cisco IOS XE CLI